Suffering from cholestasis or itch-related complications? Learn remedies, treatments and tips about coping with cholestasis of pregnancy.

 4. Use tar soap

 When I was researching coping methods for cholestasis, I’d often hear about tar soap from fellow itch sufferers.
 I bought a bar from my local natural grocery store and would use that each time I’d bathe or shower.
-Here’s a popular one online:
+Here’s a popular tar soap brand.

 5. Wear loose clothing

 At this late stage in your pregnancy (especially if a twin one), you likely have no choice but to wear loose clothing.
-Tight clothes make you feel more constricted and itchy, than allowing your skin to breathe.
+Tight clothes make you feel more constricted and itchy and doesn’t allow your skin to breathe.

 If need be, buy the biggest maternity tops you can find.
 Choose loose clothing that doesn’t rub on your rashes to help them itch less.